 Unit Testing: Designed to ensure that a specified integration meets the expected input or output.

 Scenario Testing: Ensures that business processes behave as designed and expected results are verified in downstream systems.

 End to End and Parallel Testing: Executes interfaces in parallel to compare results to a sample production file/system (i.e., time is keyed into time tracking, pay is calculated, accounting files are sent to Oracle and the amounts from both systems match (excluding expected variances).

 The team will test reports to ensure that reporting requirements have been met.

 Operational Readiness Testing (ORT)

-Ensures the operational readiness of the ESC (Employee Service Center) and Workday and identifies any additional training needs, process documentation, and/or technology modifications.
-During ORT, the team will test end-to-end processes with inputs/outputs, facilitate ESC service rehearsals, and test new ESC technologies (e.g., ServiceNow, Telephony).
+Ensures the operational readiness of Workday and the CMUWorks Service Center; and identifies any additional training needs, process documentation, and technology modifications.
+During ORT, the team will test end-to-end processes with inputs/outputs, facilitate CMUWorks Service Center rehearsals, and test new technologies (e.g., ServiceNow, Telephony).